Do You Need a Higher Education to Become a Travel Nurse? Answer Here!

 Here are a few common myths about travel nurses:

-• Travel nurses only work in remote or rural areas: While it’s true that travel nurses often work in underserved communities, they can also be found in major cities and suburbs.
+• Travel nurses only work in remote or rural areas: While it’s true that the nurses often work in underserved communities, they can also be found in major cities and suburbs.

-• Travel nurses are always on the move: While travel nurses do move around frequently, they are usually assigned to a specific facility for 13-week intervals.
+• Travel nurses are always on the move: While they do move around frequently, they are usually assigned to a specific facility for 13-week intervals.

 • Travel nursing is only for experienced nurses: While experience is always helpful, many travel nursing agencies will hire new graduates.

 • Travel nurses make less money than staff nurses: This is not always the case.
-In fact, many travel nurse agencies offer competitive salaries and benefit packages.
+In fact, many nursing agencies offer competitive salaries and benefit packages.

 How to become a travel nurse

 First and foremost, you need to be a registered nurse.
 This may seem like an obvious requirement, but it’s important to note that not all states have reciprocity agreements.
 That means if you’re licensed in one state, you may not be able to practice in another. do your research to make sure you’ll be able to work in your desired location.